 • Don’t pay for an item or service with a money transfer to an individual.

-• Be suspicious about transferring money for charity and ask a representative for an ID.
+• Be suspicious about transferring money for charity and ask a representative for ID.

 • Think twice before sharing your financial information.

-Western Union and the Western Union Foundation launched a $1M USD global appeal and is accepting donations through May 15th Western Union and the Western Union Foundation will match up to $500,000 USD in donations to go toward supplies, equipment, and frontline medical aid.
+Western Union and the Western Union Foundation launched a USD 1M global appeal and are accepting donations through May 15th.
+Western Union and the Western Union Foundation will match up to USD 500,000 in donations to go toward supplies, equipment and frontline medical aid.
 Donate here.

 • Our goal is to keep our digital and retail services operational across the world, while abiding by local regulations and guidelines.